5 min read By Mike VanVickle

 Building C: 100,000 sq ft Maximum incentive: 100,000 × $0.85 = $85,000

-For many buildings, these incentive amounts substantially offset the cost of energy audits and efficiency improvements.
+For many buildings, these incentive amounts substantially offset or fully cover the cost of energy audits ($8,000-$18,000 depending on size) and fund a significant portion of efficiency improvements identified in those audits.
 A $25,000-$50,000 audit/improvement cost becomes much more financially attractive when a $40,000+ incentive is available.

 How to Qualify for Energy Trust Incentives